matestack/matestack-docs/app/markdown/guides/introduction.md

 ## What is basemate?
 **basemate = Rails + Vue.js**

-basemate is a "Rails Engine", turning the MVC-Framework "Ruby on Rails" into a Fullstack Web-Development Framework.
+basemate is a Rails Engine, turning the MVC-Framework Ruby on Rails into a Fullstack Web-Development Framework.
 With basemate you are able to write dynamic Web-Apps in pure Ruby.
 Javascript/HTML/CSS is only used for adding special, custom UI-Behaviour.